-We participated in Startup Riot last week and it was an absolute blast.
-The amount of promising young startups in Atlanta is overwhelming and Startup Riot amplifies that.
+We participated in Startup Riot last week.
 In case you don’t know, Startup Riot features 30, 3 minute pitches from startups.
 After each pitch you are asked a series of questions from panel of 3 judges who vote on the top companies.
-The companies that came to Startup Riot were awesome, see a summary of all that participated here.
+The companies that participated in Startup Riot were awesome, see a summary of all that participated here.

 gottaGolf Wins 2nd Place